MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - A subnet can be associated with only one route table.
 - There are no additional charges for creating route tables in Microsoft Azure.

-To set up routing, the Contoso admins do the following steps:
+To set up routing, the Contoso admins complete the following steps:

-1. Create a user-defined route table in the `ContosoNetworkingRG` resource group.
+1. Create a user-defined route table in `ContosoNetworkingRG`, a resource group.

     ![Screenshot that shows the route table.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table.png)

-1. To comply with SQL Managed Instance requirements, after the route table (`MIRouteTable`) is deployed, they add a route that has an address prefix of `0.0.0.0/0`.
+1. To comply with the requirements of SQL Managed Instance, after deploying the route table (`MIRouteTable`), add a route that has an address prefix of `0.0.0.0/0`.
 The **Next hop type** option is set to **Internet**.

     ![Screenshot that shows the route table prefix.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table-prefix.png)

-1. Associate the route table with the `SQLMI-DB-EUS2` subnet (in the `VNET-SQLMI-EUS2` network).
+1. Associate the route table with the `SQLMI-DB-EUS2` subnet in the `VNET-SQLMI-EUS2` network.

     ![Screenshot that shows the route table subnet.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table-subnet.png)